GCQ2119216031/DDA-SKF/src/README.md

 ### 3.Predicting top-5 diseases for every drug

 * ‘PREDICT.mat’: providing drug similarity kernels, a disease similarity kernel and an association matrix.
-Besides, it provides drug names and disease OMIM IDs for outputting predicational associations.
+Besides, it provides drug names and disease OMIM IDs for outputting predictional associations.
 We have obtained the prediction matrix (named ‘Score_matrix’).
 * ‘PredictScore_matrix.m’: Running this code to obtain scores for all candidate drug-disease associations.
 You can obtain the prediction matrix by running this code.
 * ‘drug_top5_resluts.m’: Running this code to calculate top-5 indications for each drug.

 ### 4.Predicting top-5 diseases for every orphan drug

 * ‘OrphanDrug.mat’: providing drug similarity kernels and each orphan drug association matrix(for example, named ‘predictAdmatOrphanDru187’).
-Besides, it provides drug names and disease OMIM IDs for outputting predicational associations.
+Besides, it provides drug names and disease OMIM IDs for outputting predictional associations.
 For each orphan drug, we have obtained their prediction matrix (for example, named ‘Celecoxib_score_matrix’).
 * ‘PredictOrphandrug.m’: Running this code to obtain prediction matrix of an orphan drug.
 * ‘VerifyOrphanResults.m’: Running this code to calculate top-5 indications for an orphan drug.